 Content marketing is usually about “informing and helping,” but that doesn’t mean it all has to be focused on thought leadership.
 Drake University’s Pinterest page is about being informative and fun at the same time.
 One board is full of suggestions for dorm decor, another on healthy eating at college, another on life in Des Moines.

 Of course, being on Pinterest, these pages are full of attractive photography.
 People use Pinterest to express feelings toward objects, according to research from social media management app Buffer.
 Universities have an opportunity to create visual content that prospective students (and the parents and high school teachers who influence them) can get excited about.
 If it evokes positive feels and helps people solve problems, it will receive tons of pins and create valuable good impressions.
+This is a terrific example of higher education marketing using content to connect with and engage their target — students and parents.

 Harvard Business Review

 On the extreme other end of the fun/thought leadership spectrum is Harvard Business Review, which has become the leading business publication in the U.S. and is constantly building up the prestige of Harvard Business School.
 This is an example of a boutique brand publication.
-Other examples in this category are the in-flight magazines you find in the seat back on a commercial flight.

 Brand publications such as Harvard Business Review are successful because they find a “content tilt,” a phrase the Content Marketing Institute’s Joe Pulizzi coined.
 This means the content is unique and the publishers know their audience well.
 It is consumer-oriented, which negates the risk of it seeming like a promotional tool.